A Difficult Decision to Make:

 While there may be an instinct to protect every human life, to leave no person behind, clearly the issue of prisoner exchanges is a difficult one.
 Israel’s government and military have engaged in long policy discussions, many of which are likely never to come to light.
 Is it better to lose someone in battle than have them taken captive?
 Is the effect of having an Israeli held in captivity too much of a stress on the Israeli public?
 Will the Israeli government do anything to rescue soldiers and civilians, and does the fact that they are willing to do anything mean that the price on every Israeli's head is enormous?

-There are no clear answers to these questions, and it’s important for your learners to realize that there are many decisions and calculations that are made.
-However, some questions they might want to consider as a conclusion to this activity include:
+There are no clear answers to these questions, and it’s important to realize that there are many decisions and calculations that are made.
+However, some questions to consider as a conclusion to this activity include:

 - What would you say to Gilad Shalit if he came to visit you?